joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 For each unit of time all batteries are recharged at least 1 point.
 The target battery is charged by the amount in the table above.

-Because these are actions that can be given an associated challenge level, whatever happens on success and failure is whatever makes sense to the setting, theme, and players.
+Because these are actions that can be given a difficulty, whatever happens on success and failure is whatever makes sense to the setting, theme, and players.

 For example, our characters are in an airplane.
 They decide to go to sleep.
-It's loud and one of our characters is afraid of flying, for them it might be a challenge level 5 or 6.
-Somehow they manage it; everyone gets the recharge for the first unit of time.
+It's loud and one of our characters is afraid of flying, for them it might be a difficulty 10 or 12.
+Somehow they manage to sleep that first round; everyone gets the recharge for the first unit of time.
 They roll for the second unit; our friend who's afraid to fly fails.
-Then they fail the next one.
-Then they all fail the next one, which is good because the plane is going down.
+The same player fails the next one.
+All players fail the next one, which is good because the plane is going down.

 The character who's afraid to fly only got 1 round of recharge while everyone else got 3.
 The number of rolls and how much is replenished is entirely up to you and your players; it could be a completely safe place during a mundane period and the characters say, "We want to sleep" to which the narrator replies, "Cool.
 Everyone's batteries are full."

 ### Dice pools